bcgov/nr-bcwat/documentation/knowledge_transfer_documentation.md

 Any adjustment to the scrapers will follow these steps:

-1. Create a branch of the repository, make the changes to the scrapers in `nr-bcwat/airflow/etl_pipelines/scraper/` as required.
+1. Create a branch off of the `main` branch of the repository, make the changes to the scrapers in `nr-bcwat/airflow/etl_pipelines/scraper/` as required.
 To make changes to the scheduling or the functions that Airflow runs, look in the `nr-bcwat/airflow/dags/` directory.

 2. Stage, commit, and push the changes to the repository